Geologist

 Geological Assistant (GS 5) 1975-1976 – MENLO PARK, CA – USGS full-time geological assistant: field logistics, data analysis, aerial photo interpretation, geologic mapping, field data collection, and manuscript review.

-Geologist (GS 9-13) 1976-1979 – SEATTLE, WA – Full-time USGS geologist assigned to my own project involving isostatically uplifted glacial deltas.
-During the summer of 1978 I was loaned from the USGS to the U.S. National Park Service to do Quaternary mapping in Denali National Park.
+Geologist (GS 9-13) 1976-1979 – SEATTLE, WA – Full-time USGS geologist assigned to my own project involving glacioisostatic and tectonic setting of Puget Sound.
+During the summer of 1978 I was loaned from the USGS to the U.S. National Park Service for Quaternary mapping in Denali National Park.

 Photo: Archaeological investigation at Swan Point, Alaska.